Viet-Dung Doan

 Abstract: This paper explores a new channel through which exchange-traded funds (ETFs) can affect underlying asset prices.
 In over-the-counter markets, daily disclosure of ETF portfolio holdings increases pre-trade price transparency and thereby retail investors' bargaining power.
 I show that ETF-held municipal bonds have significantly lower dealer markups than observationally similar non-ETF-held bonds.
 This effect cannot be explained by selection or ETFs' own trading activity.
 Rather, ETF disclosure quality is associated with lower retail markups by up to 30 basis points.
 In the primary market, when municipalities have outstanding ETF-held bonds, their new issues have lower yields and smaller price dispersion.

-Informed Investors and Underpricing in Municipal Bond Offerings, 2022
+Informed Investors and Bond Offerings

-Presented at MFA 2022, FMA 2022
+Presented at MFA 2022, FMA 2022, Sydney Banking and Financial Stability Conference 2023

 Semi-finalist for the 2022 FMA Best Paper in Investments

-Mutual Fund Liquidity Creation, 2022
+Mutual Fund Liquidity Creation

 with Sergey Chernenko